More than 600 visitors arrived in Hawaii on Monday despite mandatory quarantine

 Another 295 were flight crew, 228 exempt and 158 in transit, while 136 had plans to relocate to Hawaii.

-The numbers this month so far, have increased to a new average of 727 for the first six days of July compared to an average of 466 for the first six days of June, when numbers ranged between the 400s and 500s.
+The numbers this month, so far, have increased to a new average of 727 for the first six days of July compared with an average of 466 for the first six days of June, when numbers ranged between the 400s and 500s.

-The bump occurred on the very first day of July, when 754 visitors flew in that Wednesday, followed by 937 on Thursday, the highest for the month, just ahead of the Fourth of July weekend.
+The bump occurred on the first day of July, when 754 visitors flew in, followed by 937 on Thursday, the highest for the month, just ahead of the Fourth of July weekend.

-The majority of the visitors on Monday, 547, flew to Oahu, while 37 went to Maui and 32 to Kona on Hawaii island.
+The majority of the visitors on Monday, 547, flew to Oahu, while 37 went to Maui and 32 to Kona.

-Despite a jump in the first week of July, the number of visitors is still a huge drop compared to the approximately 35,000 passengers that arrived in Hawaii daily, including residents and visitors.
+Despite a jump in the first week of July, the number of visitors is still a huge drop compared with the approximately 35,000 passengers who used to arrive in Hawaii daily, including residents and visitors.

 While it appeared to help Hawaii achieve the lowest infection rate of any U.S. state, visitor arrivals have dropped nearly 100% in April and May, and the mandatory quarantine has crippled the state’s economy, which is heavily reliant on tourism, resulting in the closure of hotels and businesses tied to the visitor market.

-For the month of May, visitor arrivals to the Hawaiian Islands fell by a dramatic 98.9% compared to the same month last year due to the COVID-19 pandemic and related shutdowns.
+For May, visitor arrivals to the Hawaiian Islands fell by a dramatic 98.9% compared with the same month last year due to the COVID-19 pandemic and related shutdowns.

 Some economists have warned of the dire consequences of extending the closure much longer.